TheImagingSource/tiscamera/doc/pages/tutorial.rst

 ==========

 The camera offers multiple properties to assist with image acquisition.
-Depending on the device at hand these range from softwaretrigger to exposure to complete auto adjustment algorithms.
+Depending on the device at hand, these properties include functions such as software trigger, exposure, and complete auto adjustment algorithms.

 Get/List Properties
 -------------------

 The responsible function is `tcam_prop_get_tcam_property_names`.

-For an overview over available properties type the following into a terminal:
+For an overview of available properties, type the following into a terminal:

 .. code-block:: sh